 When we consider these concepts, we can define the theological approach as the study of words related to God.
 But not just any words, instead, soundly reasoned words.

 Now for the next step.
 If we want to get into theology, we first have to:

 Determine WHERE these sound, reasoned words, related to god(s) / God can be found.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, A Theological Approach … Why would We want to Look into That?!
+Please use the Social Network links just below to share this information from The Explanation, A Theological Approach … Why would We want to Look into That?!